Khushhiii08/Smart-Retail-Product-Detection-and-Analysis-Using-YOLOv8/README.md

 3. Detection and Analysis:
    - YOLOv8 models detect grocery items and hand.
-   - If 5 or more of the hand overlap with a product’s bounding box, it is marked as "picked."
+   - If the box boundary of a hand overlap with a product’s bounding box, and later that of a product with a store basket or trolly, it is marked as "picked."

 4. Data Storage:
    - Detected actions and product information are stored in a SQLite database.